aquaseals/tonic-jekyll-beginnings/index.md

 ---
-title: emerging-tek
+title: meadow
 layout: default
 ---

-# emerging-tek
+# meadow

-*emerging-tek* is a Jekyll theme made for emerging tek websites
+*meadow* is a Jekyll theme that looks like a meadow